FlexMeasures/flexmeasures/bvp/data/Readme.md

 On Unix, th rq system is automatically set up as part of BVP's [main setup](README.md#Dependencies) (the `rq` dependency).

-However, both dependencies are [not functional on Windows](https://github.com/yahoo/redislite#installing-requirements-on-microsoft-windows) without the Windows Subsystem for Linux.
+However, rq is not functional on Windows](http://python-rq.org/docs) without the Windows Subsystem for Linux.

 On these versions of Windows, BVP's queuing system uses an extension of Redis Queue called `rq-win`.
 This is also an automatically installed dependency of BVP.

 However, the Redis server needs to be set up separately.
+Redis itself does not work on Windows, so it might be easiest to commission a Redis server in the cloud (e.g. on kamatera.com).

-Redis itself does not work on Windows, but it can be set up on a virtual machine as follows:
+If you want to install Redis on Windows itself, it can be set up on a virtual machine as follows:

 - [Install Vagrant on Windows](https://www.vagrantup.com/intro/getting-started/) and [VirtualBox](https://www.virtualbox.org/)
 - Download the [vagrant-redis](https://raw.github.com/ServiceStack/redis-windows/master/downloads/vagrant-redis.zip) vagrant configuration